techlib/celus/docs/user.rst

-Understanding access levels in Celus
+Understanding access levels in CELUS
 ====================================

-`Celus` has the following access levels:
+`CELUS` has the following access levels:

 *normal user*
   has read-only access to all data related to organizations he/she is explicitly